Efaideleon/learning_resources/my_notes/problem_solving.md

 # Notes

+For each issue, or next task that you are going to implement, see if you can split it any further following this 4-steps

 ## Components

 What are the different parts of the problem that need to be solved?
 Write down each component as a separate heading in your notes.